pranathiproddhaturi19/sortingvisualization/README.md

 Features:

-Supports popular sorting algorithms like Bubble Sort, Selection Sort, Merge Sort, and Quick Sort.
+Supports popular sorting algorithms like Bubble Sort, Selection Sort, Insertion sort.
 Users can control the visualization speed and adjust the data size.